junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 ### Channels are always at ear-level and objects can only be at the top
 FALSE.
 Atmos FC Base is 7.1.2, 2 side height.
 Objects can also be at ELL.

-### You can hear the difference between channels and objects
+### The distinction between objects and beds will be carried over to the home
-FALSE, MOSTLY.
-Height of objects are not predictable as above.
-Also, spatial coding for Atmos Home converts everything to objects.
-But the objects don't move much.
+FALSE.
+Spatial coding for Atmos Home converts everything to objects.

 ### Objects will be very dynamic on movies
 FALSE.
 Unlike this [object visualizer](https://www.youtube.com/watch?v=lfpncHDYM6I) demo, movies usually have static music & ambience beds.
 Combined with an object limit, typically, the movement at ELL will be very restricted, and you may get a bit of movement at height.